 - Medical bills: Whether you need an ambulance ride to a hospital, a life-saving surgery, or years of physical therapy– medical bills can add up quickly.
-Why should you be responsible for these bills?
-A personal injury lawyer can help you seek compensation, as well as any future medical expenses associated with your injury.
+A personal injury lawyer can help you seek compensation for these bills, as well as any future medical expenses associated with your injury.

-- Lost income: Seek the paychecks you missed out on.
-Accidents can put people out of work for months or permanently, so the loss of earnings should also be included in your settlement.
+- Lost income: Accidents can put people out of work for months or permanently, so the loss of earnings should also be included in your settlement.

-- Wrongful death: If your loved one was killed because of someone else’s negligence, you’re probably grief-stricken and wondering how you’ll shoulder medical bills, funeral costs – not to mention the loss of future income for your family.
+- Wrongful death: If your loved one was killed, you’re probably grief-stricken and wondering how you’ll shoulder medical bills, funeral costs – not to mention the loss of future income for your family.
 Of course, the emotional loss cannot be understated either.
-The Norfolk, Virginia wrongful death statute allows certain family members to bring a claim for the losses they have suffered from the death of a loved one.
+The Virginia wrongful death statute allows certain family members to bring a claim for the losses they have suffered from the death of a loved one.